plexus/yaks/README.md

 end
 ```

+### More formats

+Are planned... at the moment HAL is the only format I actually use, so it's the one that's best supported.
+Adding formats that follow the resource=(attributes, links, subresources) structure or a subset thereof is straightforward.
+More features, e.g. forms/actions such as used in Mason might be added in the future.

 ## Policy over Configuration

 It's an old adage in the Ruby/Rails world to have "Convention over Configuration", mostly to derive values that were not given explicitly.
 Typically based on things having similar names and a 1-1 derivable relationship.

 This saves a lot of typing, but for the uninitiated it can also create confusion, the implicitness makes it hard to follow what's going on.

-What's worse, is that often the Configuration part is skimmed over, making it very hard to deviate from the Golden Standard.
+What's worse, is that often the Configuration part is skipped entirely, making it very hard to deviate from the Golden Standard.

 There is another old adage, "Policy vs Mechanism".
 Implement the mechanisms, but don't dictate the policy.